-RHL has been early adopters of the proposals in the Social Housing Regulation Bill including adoption of the TSM definitions to Management Information.
+RHL has been early adopters of the proposals in the Social Housing Regulation Bill including the TSM definitions to Management Information.
 RHL has confirmed and published its continued compliance with Housing Ombudsman's Complaint Handling Code.

 RHL has been making significant strides to secure a future for NEDDC's non-traditional construction housing stock.
 It has successfully delivered an external wall insulation programme that includes new windows roofs and doors.
-This improves properties thermal efficiency and increasing the EPC rating and reducing fuel bills for customers.
-RHL was recognised at the Community Building Awards 2023 winning the Carbon Reduction Project of the year and Refurbishment Project of the Year.
+This improves properties thermal efficiency, increasing the EPC rating and reducing fuel bills for customers.